Tagore Law Lectures

 The Tagore Law Lectures are an annual lecture series organised and hosted by the University of Calcutta, in India.
-The series is named after Prasanna Kumar Tagore, an Indian lawyer and politician, who established the series in 1868.
+The series is named after Prasanna Kumar Tagore, an Indian lawyer and politician, who left an endowment for the series in 1868.
 The first lecture in the series was delivered by Herbert Cowell, in 1870, on Hindu law as administered in British courts in India.

 History and Endowment

-The Tagore Law Lecture series was established in 1868 by Prasanna Kumar Tagore, an Indian lawyer and politician.
+The Tagore Law Lecture series was funded in 1868 by Prasanna Kumar Tagore, an Indian lawyer and politician.
 In 1868, Tagore provided by his will that a law professor, to be known as the 'Tagore Law Professor' was to be appointed by the Senate of the University of Calcutta, and that this Professor's duties would be to: "...read or deliver, yearly at some place within the town of Calcutta, one complete course of Law Lectures, without charge to the students and other persons who may attend such Lectures."
 Tagore's will further provided for the publication of a minimum of 500 copies of these lectures, to be distributed for free.
 In his inaugural lecture, Herbert Cowell noted that the intention of this bequest was apparently to encourage the preparation and publication of textbooks on Indian law.
 The Tagore Law Lectures were delivered by leading Indian, British, and American scholars and jurists, including Rash Behari Ghose, Gooroodas Banerjee, Sir Frederick Pollock, Roscoe Pound, and John Woodroffe, and former U.S. Supreme Court judge, William O'Douglas.
 H.M.
 Seervai, the Indian lawyer and constitutional law scholar, was also invited to deliver lectures for the series, but declined on the grounds that his professional commitments would not allow him to develop lectures that fit the series' standards of legal research.

 In 2020, the Calcutta University published the Tagore Law Lectures delivered between 1868 and 1986 on their library website, making them publicly accessible, as part of an initiative to digitise records and rare documents.